 When selecting how progress should be calculated there are two options: issue count and story points.
 Selecting issue count will return a direct count of all issues to be included.
 Selecting story points will use the Story Points field in Jira and return a sum of all story points from issues included in your query or JQL.
 Any null values will be counted as zero.

-Force a Sync on a Single Jira Key Result:
+Force a Sync on a Single Key Result:

-- Select Key Result to go to the Key Results Details page.
+- Select Key Result to navigate to the Key Results Details page.

-- Choose the Kebab menu in the upper right-hand corner.
+- Click the kebab menu (3 dots) in the upper right-hand corner of the page.

 - Select Sync Integration Data.

-- From the My Objectives Page, select the Kebab icon in the upper right-hand corner.
+- From the My Objectives Page, select the kebab menu in the upper right-hand corner.

 - Select Sync Integration Data.